Do You Have Healthy Blood Sugar? Here's How To Tell + How To Maintain It Naturally

-The bottom line: Take a whole-body approach to lower blood sugar
+The bottom line: Take a whole-body approach to maintaining a healthy level of blood sugar.

 No single food, supplement, or workout session is going to be the magic bullet.
-To lower blood sugar (and keep it balanced for good), start eating a minimally processed diet that contains fiber, protein, healthy fats, and high quality carbohydrates; get regular exercise; make sure you’re hydrated and well rested; play around with meal composition; and experiment with research-backed superfoods and supplements.
+To maintain a healthy blood sugar level (and keep it balanced for good), start eating a minimally processed diet that contains fiber, protein, healthy fats, and high-quality carbohydrates; get regular exercise; make sure you're hydrated and well-rested; play around with meal composition; and experiment with research-backed superfoods and supplements.